We’re cooked. AI agents are going to take our jobs.

 What is an AI agent platform?

-An AI agent platform is software that allows you to create, deploy, and manage autonomous agents.
-These programs are generally no-code tools that help you automate repetitive tasks in your everyday life.
+An AI agent platform (also known as an artificial intelligence platform) is software that allows you to create, deploy, and manage any AI agent.
+These autonomous programs are generally no-code or low-code tools that help you automate repetitive tasks in your everyday life.

 Today, tech workers mostly use AI agents to help automate routine tasks.
 Think of it this way: if you can create a list of steps to accomplish a specific task, that you would have given to an associate or intern, AI agents can now do them.